emmanuel28em-code/osticket-prereqs/README.md

 <img width="870" height="854" alt="image" src="https://github.com/user-attachments/assets/d70dd678-bf42-4ecb-b2b1-15beed9e6b35" />
 </p>
 <p>
-Log into your newly created Virtual Machine with Remote Desktop.
-Grab the public IP and enter into the remote destop app for windows.
+Log in to your newly created Virtual Machine with Remote Desktop.
+Grab the public IP and enter it into the remote desktop app for Windows.
 </p>
 <br />